 14. Monemvasia, Laconia

 Monemvasia is a large Byzantine fortress on a rock that broke away after a great earthquake in 375 CE.
-Today it is connected to the mainland by a road of about 400 meters.
+Today, it is connected to the mainland by a road of about 400 meters.

-Monemvasia has medieval houses with arches on cobblestone alleys in front of the Aegean sea, synthesizing a magical atmosphere.
+Monemvasia has medieval houses with arches on cobblestone alleys in front of the Aegean Sea, synthesizing a magical atmosphere.

-Best Property to stay in Monemvasia: Casa Felicia-The Castle Mansion.
+Best Property to Stay in Monemvasia: Casa Felicia-The Castle Mansion.

 15. Mystras, Sparta

-6 km far from Sparta, the ancient kingdom of Leonidas, lie the Byzantine Castle ruins of Mystras a UNESCO-listed monument.
 Built in the 13th century AD by the Frankish, Mystras became the capital of the Despotate of Morea and an important center for the next 2 centuries.

 The layout of the castle city is in three distinct zones, with a significant difference in altitude: Upper, Lower, and Outer Chora.
-In addition, there is the acropolis at the top.
-Today Mystras is by far the most important Byzantine monument in Greece.

 16. Kardamili, Western Mani

-Kardamili, set at the foothills of the Taygettus range is a fantastic destination in Greece, ideal to explore the stark and powerfully wild terrain of the area.
-Travel south to some spectacular villages such as Limeni, Areopoli, Gerolimenas, Caves of Diros, and Vathia all the way to Porto Kagio.
+Kardamili, set at the foothills of the Taygetus range, is a fantastic destination in Greece, ideal for exploring the stark and powerfully wild terrain of the area.

-Best Hotel in Kardamili: Salvia
+Best Hotel in Kardamili: Salvia.

 17. Voidokilia Beach

-Voidokilia beach, set on the southwestern Peloponnese on the Ionian sea is one of the most beautiful beaches in the Mediterranean.
 Shaped like the Greek letter Omega (Ω) and surrounded by gold, soft sand, and a Natura-2000 lagoon, this is one of the best destinations in Greece.

 The best hotel to stay near Voidokilia is Costa Navarino.